qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 The :guilabel:`Symbol` selector widget is a convenient shortcut when you want to set symbol properties of a feature.
-Clicking the drop-down arrow shows the following options:
+Clicking the drop-down arrow shows the following symbol options, together with the features of the :ref:`color drop-down widget <color_widget>`:

-* :guilabel:`Configure Symbol...`: same as pressing the symbol selector widget.
+* :guilabel:`Configure Symbol...`: the same as pressing the symbol selector widget.
   It opens a dialog to set the :ref:`symbol parameters <edit_symbol>`.
 * :guilabel:`Copy Symbol` from the current item
 * :guilabel:`Paste Symbol` to the current item, speeding configuration
-* and the features of the :ref:`color drop-down widget <color_widget>`.

 .. index:: Font selection; Text format
 .. _font_selector: